-What is AC Power Source (Basic Knowledge)
+What is an AC Power Source / AC Power Supply?

 Since these fluctuations are not large, they do not pose much of a problem for home appliances with simple structures such as lighting.
 However, in the case of devices with electronic circuits or precision instruments, it can lead to problems such as malfunctions.
 Therefore, a stabilized AC power supply is necessary to eliminate the effects of voltage fluctuations.